cvmfs-contrib/egi-cvmfs/README.md

 Then proceed to follow the OSG cvmfs instructions starting at [Automount setup](https://opensciencegrid.org/docs/worker-node/install-cvmfs/#automount-setup).
 On Debian/Ubuntu hosts follow the EL7 instructions for "Automount setup."

+These instructions should work even if you are replacing a previous CVMFS installation based on cvmfs-config-default.